microsoft/Windows-AppConsult-PWALab/Manual/README.md

 5. Copy and paste the following code snippet:

     ```javascript
+    document.addEventListener("DOMContentLoaded", async function(event) {
       if (navigator.serviceWorker.controller) {
-      console.log('[PWA Builder] Active service worker found, no need to register');
+        console.log('[PWALab] Active service worker found, no need to register');
       } else {
-      //Register the ServiceWorker
-      navigator.serviceWorker.register('sw.js', {
+        let reg = await navigator.serviceWorker.register('sw.js', { scope: './'});
-        scope: './'
-      }).then(function(reg) {
-        console.log('[PWA Builder] Service worker has been registered for scope: '+ reg.scope);
+        console.log('[PWALab] Service worker has been registered for scope: ' + reg.scope);
-      });
       }
+    }
     ```

-    This code first checks if a service worker is already registered, by checking if **navigator.serviceWorker.controller** exists.
+    First we register to the **DOMContentLoaded** event, so that we execute the code only when the page has been fully loaded.
+This code first checks if a service worker is already registered, by checking the **navigator.serviceWorker.controller** property.
 If that’s the case, we don’t have to do anything.
 Otherwise, we move on with the registration process by calling the **navigator.serviceWorker.register()** method, which requires two parameters:
     - The filename of the JavaScript file which will act as a service worker.
 The path should be relative to the root of the website.
 We specify the name of the file we have previously created, which is **sw.js**.
     - A set of additional parameters for the configuration.
 The key one is called **scope**, which specifies the resources the service worker will be able to access to.
 Since we want to handle the whole website, we have placed the sw.js file in the root and we specify **./** as scope.
     The **register()** method is asynchronous and it’s based on the promises approach.
-As such, we can use the **then()** function to chain another operation which must be executed once the operation has been completed.
-In our case, we just log a message in the browser’s console.
+As such, we invoke it with the **await** prefix and we get in return the information about the registration.
+In our case, we just log a message in the browser’s console to display the scope.
 6. Go back to the Explorer panel of Visual Studio Code and choose the **index.html** file.
 Move to the bottom of the page and, before the closure of the **body** tag, register the script you have just created:

 ```html